YourSalesSuccess e-Zine # 056 – Rapport Building on the

 According to the bestseller "Social Intelligence" by

-Daniel Goldman, the most primitive parts of the human brain are
+Daniel Goldman, the most primitive parts of the

 connected to the ability to read expressions and actions in order